redcode/Z80/documentation/Integration.rst

 As a CMake subproject
 ---------------------

-To embed the library as a CMake subproject, just place its entire source tree into a subdirectory of your project.
+To embed the Z80 library as a CMake subproject, place its entire source tree into a subdirectory of another project and use ``add_subdirectory`` in the parent project to add this subdirectory to the build process.

-It is advisable to configure the library in the ``CMakeLists.txt`` of your project.
-This will prevent the user from having to specify configuration options of the Z80 subproject through the CMake command line when building the main project.
-As noted in the Installation section of this document, all package-specific options are prefixed with ``Z80_``, so, in a normal scenario, there should be no risk of name collision with the options and variables of the parent project.
+It is advisable to configure the library in the ``CMakeLists.txt`` of the parent project.
+This will prevent the user from having to specify configuration options for the Z80 subproject through the command line when building the main project.

 Example: